-The Antarctic continental ice cap came into existence during the Oligocene epoch, some 33.6 million years ago, according to data from an international expedition led by the Andalusian Institute of Earth Sciences (IACT)--a Spanish National Research Council-University of Granada joint centre.
-These findings, based on information contained in ice sediments from different depths, have recently been published in the journal Science.
+The Antarctic continental ice cap came into existence during the Oligocene epoch, some 33.6 million years ago, according to data from an international expedition led by the Andalusian Institute of Earth Sciences (IACT)-a Spanish National Research Council-University of Granada joint center.
+Before the ice covered Antarctica, the Earth was a warm place with a tropical climate.
+In this region, plankton diversity was high until glaciation 33.6 million years ago reduced the populations leaving only those capable of surviving in the new climate.